 Spencer P. Eccles, Executive Director, Governor's Office of Economic Development

-Spencer Peterson Eccles was appointed executive director of the Utah Governor's Office of Economic Development (GOED) since August 2009.
-Eccles has created a vibrant, collaborative office, which is functionally divided into Business Outreach & International Trade, Corporate Recruitment & Business Services and Tourism, Film & Global Branding.
+Mr. Eccles has created a vibrant, collaborative office which is functionally divided into Business Outreach & International Trade, Corporate Recruitment & Business Services, and Tourism, Film & Global Branding.

-The Eccles family has been great supporters of Utah's outstanding quality of life including sports, music and the cultural arts for many generations.
-Eccles and his wife have three active children, who credit their love of the outdoors to their father's past involvement with international ski racing and his love for hunting and fishing.
-He and his family enjoy the great outdoor venues in Utah and the West whenever school and work allow them to travel.
+A multi-generational Utah family, the Eccles have been great supporters of Utah's outstanding quality of life including sports, music and most of the cultural arts.
+Mr. Eccles and his wife have three active children.
+Mr. Eccles has been involved with international ski racing since his youth, and he has a love for hunting and fishing.
+Consequently, the Eccles family enjoys Utah's great outdoor venues whenever school and work allows them to travel.